Reece-Reklai/Reece-Reklai/README.md

 ## About Me

 - Backend development is my jam
-- Devops and cloud infrastructure sparks joy to me
+- Devops and Cloud infrastructure sparks joy for me
-- Systems engineering fascinates me — optimization and automation is the fun part
+- Systems engineering fascinates me — optimization is the fun part
 - Daily driving **Arch Linux** with **Neovim** and **Ghostty**

 ---